Wokiri/HERE-Technologies-Data-Layers-Hackathon-2020/README.md

 According to the OpenWeather API documentation, a valid request to its servers must be in a particular format that includes, amongst other variables,
 - **lat** => A mandatory floating point numeric  value that represents the latitude of the place,
-- **lon** => A mandatory floating point numeric  value that represents the latitude of the place
+- **lon** => A mandatory floating point numeric  value that represents the latitude of the place,
-- **exclude** => An optional comma separated string values that instructs the time of the forecast needed.
+- **exclude** => An optional comma separated string values that instructs the time of the forecast needed,
 - **API key** => A mandatory alpha numeric string value that enables access to OpenWeather resources.

 An example of a valid request would be: